OpenSourceLightshows/HeliosEngine/HeliosSTM8/README.md

 ### Optimization Notes

 - Code is compiled with `--opt-code-size` for maximum size optimization
-- Helios storage format limited to fewer mode slots (likely 3-4 instead of 6)
+- **Storage format optimized:** 4 mode slots instead of 6 (uses 112 bytes of 128-byte EEPROM)
-- Pattern and color data structures may need to be reduced
+- Pattern and color data structures unchanged from AVR version
-- Avoid dynamic memory allocation entirely
+- No dynamic memory allocation used
-- Use `uint8_t` wherever possible to save RAM
+- Extensive use of `uint8_t` to save RAM
+- SDCC-specific workarounds for struct-return functions (uses pointer parameters)

 ## Differences from AVR Version